aledanna00/Progetto---OOP/demo/README.md

 The project is a Web Service that allows the interaction between a Client and Dropbox to achieve:

 ✅ Maximum, minimum and average size of the files based off of their extension (for example .docx)
 ✅ Time periods statistics
 ✅ Extension and creation date filters

 Having used [SpringBoot](https://spring.io/) framework we can launch the program from a normal developer suite

-The User, in order to access all the features of the app has at its disposal two options:
+The User, in order to access all the features of the app, has at its disposal two options:
 *  To use a Client, like [Postman](https://www.postman.com/), that exploits the Web Service [Tomcat](http://tomcat.apache.org/), which is already incorporated in the Spring Boot Framework.
+*

 ## **Rotte Applicazione**
 TIPO | ROTTA | DESCRIZIONE